- 1

 PL/pgSQL vs PL/SQL

-For DBAs who need to migrate stored procedures from Oracle to PostgreSQL, these are the key differences to watch for:
+For DBAs who need to migrate Stored Procedures from Oracle to PostgreSQL, these are the key areas to watch:

 | Feature | PL/pgSQL | PL/SQL (Oracle) |